 - The United States

-The following countries recognise digital receipts, subject to additional requirements:
+The following countries recognize digital receipts, subject to additional requirements:

 These additional requirements can include, among other things: